 pressure.
 It may also allow you to take less blood pressure medicine.
 Losing

 Eat healthy foods.
 Getting enough of the nutrients found in fruits, vegetables, and dairy

 products helps lower blood pressure.
 Use the DASH eating plan as a guide.
-See the topic Nutrition for High Blood Pressure.
-For more information, see:
+See the topic High Blood Pressure: Nutrition Tips.

 Don't smoke.
 Nicotine

 temporarily increases blood pressure and heart rate with each use.
 Smoking also

 causes the arteries to tighten (constrict), which also increases blood

 blood pressure increases when you are under stress.
 Relaxation techniques,